aditchopra18/Civil-Engineering-Case-Study/README.md

 Choice number 2: Finding force on a dam from heights 'd1' to 'd2'\
 Choice number 3: Exit the program\
 Enter choice: 1 (User chooses 1 and inputs variables)\
-Enter D (elevation (in m) of the water surface above the reservoir bottom or depth of channel): 50\ Enter d (elevation of water (which user wants) above channel bottom): 45\ Enter b (width of the channel base): 10\
+Enter D (elevation (in m) of the water surface above the reservoir bottom or depth of channel): 50\
+Enter d (elevation of water (which user wants) above channel bottom): 45\
+Enter b (width of the channel base): 10\
-Enter a (distance from edge to bank of the channel): 6\ Force from 0 to 45 is- 1.15417e+008
+Enter a (distance from edge to bank of the channel): 6\
+Force from 0 to 45 is: 1.15417e+008

 Choice number 1: Finding force on a dam from '0' to 'd'\
 Choice number 2: Finding force on a dam from heights 'd1' to 'd2'\